Dymsonek/node-streams-playground/README.md

 - `02-backpressure` — Simulates a slow sink to show backpressure.
 - `03-transform-streams` — Custom Transform that numbers lines.
 - `04-pipeline-compose` — Multi-stage pipeline with basic error handling.
+- `05-multiplexing` — Mux/demux two streams into one and back.

 ## Running 00-compression